How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 int WINAPI wWinMain(HINSTANCE hInstance, HINSTANCE hPrevInstance, LPWSTR lpCmdLine, int nCmdShow);
 The wWinMain function accepts wide-character strings (UTF-16) for command-line arguments, allowing for better handling of Unicode text and filenames in this "Windows application".
 Choose the appropriate entry point (WinMain or wWinMain) based on the string encoding requirements of your/this application.
-Wee use wWinMain provides the necessary support to start op the app in windows server.
+Wee use wWinMain provides the necessary support to start op the background services Or Lets call it console in windows server.